Projects Is it Time to Build an ADU?

-Seattle Cedar designed a DADU designed for a couple who wanted to build a separate, detached living area on their single-family residential property for their 19-year-old son.
+Seattle Cedar designed an ADU for a couple who wanted to build a separate, detached living area on their single-family residential property for their 19-year-old son.

 “My clients saw the Birch 747 in the modern Lindal Elements home design plan book [pictured],” Vicky said.
 “They immediately said they wanted a similar design, but with the top floor overhanging the lower level in front.”
 Vicky worked to modify the Birch design based on her clients’ requirements.
 She came up with an 800 square foot, low-maintenance cottage, with two bedrooms on the second floor.
 The clever design enables her clients to maximize their use of space while still meeting the city requirements for allowable lot coverage.
 The overhang allows for two bedrooms and a full bath on the top floor.
 In addition, it creates a covered-porch entry area.
 The couple opted for metal siding, aluminum-clad windows, and a metal roof.

 One Backyard Home Leads to Another